Estimated reading time: 4 minutes

 2. Run a promotion, or have a one-day sale.

-When done right, special promotions and one-day sales events can build anticipation and excitement.
-Considering the fact that consumers will be inundated with offline and online ads that promote Small Business Saturday, doesn’t it make sense to give them a little extra incentive to shop at your small business or restaurant on November 24?
-A percentage discount, gift card raffle, free giveaway, or buy one, get one free (BOGO) offer can help attract new customers and drum up sales on Small Business Saturday.
+A discount, gift card raffle, free giveaway, or buy one, get one free (BOGO) offer can help attract new customers and drum up sales on Small Business Saturday.
 You can promote these things on folding A-frame sidewalk signs, window signs, and hanging banners.
-If you own a restaurant, table tents and menu inserts are excellent promotional tools.
+In addition, table tents and menu inserts are excellent promotional tools if you own a restaurant.

 3. Collaborate with other small businesses.

 Collaborating with non-competing small businesses in your area is a great way to drive sales for complementary products and services.
 For example, a florist might team up with a stationery store to offer special discounts on Small Business Saturday (i.e., customers who buy flowers can get a discount on greeting cards, vice-versa).
-Another idea is to reach out to other small business owners to see if they would be interested in cross promotion.
-A number of customers who visit your small business might be interested in other products or services that may (or may not) be related to yours.
-Promoting non-competing businesses in exchange for the promotion of yours can help both parties generate more sales.
-Placing postcards, business cards, or small displays near the checkout counter are three inexpensive ways to cross promote.
+Another idea is to reach out to other small business owners to see if they would be interested in cross-promotion.

 4. Participate in local events.